 CABO DE RAMA FORT, GOA

 Cabo de Rama is the secret no one will tell you.
 Tucked in the South of Goa looking over a breathtaking view of the sea, this fort was built by the King of Soonda.
 It was eventually overtaken by the Portuguese.
 Over time it was abandoned and then used as a government prison till 1955 until it was abandoned again.
-The fort isn’t much of a fort anymore but the view, the view’s worth it!
+This fort in Goa isn’t much of a fort anymore but the view, the view’s worth it!

 It’s said that Lord Ram during his years in exile visited this place and thus the name Cabo de Rama, meaning Ram’s cape.
 The name was changed from Ram’s Kila after the Portuguese overtook it.
 It’s believed that this beautiful fort might be one of Goa’s oldest!
 We suggest you try finding the beach that’s around the fort too!
 Just ask the locals and you’ll get to it!